survivejs/react-book/manuscript/12_authoring_libraries.md

 ### Dealing with Preprocessing

-It is possible to consume a library directly through Git.
-This can be problematic for library authors.
+Normally packages are consumed through npm.
+There are times when it can be handy to consume them through Git (`"depName": "<github user>/<project>#<reference>"`).
+This is true especially if you are experimenting with something, or need to patch things to work for now.
+If a package relies on preprocessing, making it consumable takes some extra effort.

 One way to solve this is to set up a `postinstall` script that will generate a local npm version of your library in case it doesn't exist.
 This can be achieved through a `postinstall` script like this:

 **package.json**